Entropy solutions to macroscopic IPM: Introduction

 The bulk of the paper is devoted to proving the existence of an entropy solution for \eqref{eq:subequation_inintroduction} with \eqref{eq:initial_data} as initial data.
 System \eqref{eq:subequation_inintroduction} can be written as a single scalar nonlocal hyperbolic conservation law,

 where $v=T[\rho]$ is a $0$-order singular integral operator.
 Contrary to other nonlocal conservation laws with a more regular nonlocal feedback, see \cite{amadori2012,amorim2012,betancourt2011,blandin2016,colomboR2012} for examples and \cite{nonlocal_overview} for a recent overview, a general existence and uniqueness theory for nonlocal terms as in \eqref{eq:nonlocal_hyperbolic_law} is not available.
 We bypass this by using the structure of the two-phase initial data \eqref{eq:initial_data}.
 This approach, born out of necessity, not only provides us with the existence of a solution, but in addition allows us to learn about certain properties of it.
 More precisely, by showing that the Burgers' term $\partial_{x_2}(\rho^2)$ is able to tear up the initial discontinuity of the density even in the presence of the incompressible velocity $v$, we will prove the existence of a local in time solution which is Lipschitz for $t>0$.
-This fact, although expected, is highly nontrivial and presents many technical difficulties that will be tackled in Sections \ref{sec:prelim_obs} to \ref{sec:justification}.
-Our main theorem itself, containing further properties of the solution, can be found in Section \ref{sec:main_result}.
+This fact is highly nontrivial and presents many technical difficulties that will be tackled in Sections \ref{sec:level_set_formulation} to \ref{sec:justification}, which together form the proof of our main theorem and will be described below.
+A careful statement of our main theorem itself, containing further properties of the solution, can be found in Section \ref{sec:main_result}.We have preferred to state the existence theorem for \eqref{eq:subequation_inintroduction} after the reader is hopefully convinced by Section \ref{sec:relaxation} that \eqref{eq:subequation_inintroduction} renders a macroscopic description for the unstable Muskat problem consistent with maximal potential energy dissipation.

 One main ingredient of our proof is to look at the evolution of level sets of the density $\rho$ in suitably scaled coordinates and to adjust properly to leading order terms of this evolution.
-These steps, motivated in Section \ref{sec:prelim_obs} and carried out in Section \ref{sec:ansatz_level_sets}, reduce the initial value problem \eqref{eq:initial_data}, \eqref{eq:subequation_inintroduction} to a fixed point problem of the type
+These steps carried out in Section \ref{sec:level_set_formulation}, reduce the initial value problem \eqref{eq:initial_data}, \eqref{eq:subequation_inintroduction} to a fixed point problem of the type